knowledgetranslation/process/how_to_make_a_quality_website.md

 1. Create your content, in compliance with your style guide and Information Architecture, and keeping in mind your user personas.
 Then, delete half the content.

 	* Your users usually have very specific goals when visiting a web site.
-Don’t clutter their experience, and don’t give them what they don’t need.
+Don’t clutter their experience, and don’t give them what they don’t need.[^12],[^13]

 1. Conduct usability testing on the content.
-Can users understand it and get the info they need?
+Can users understand it and get the info they need?[^8]

 	* Try to test with users that closely match each of your personas.